HedvigInsurance/web/src/pages/index.en.md

   cta_text: Get your price
   heading: Life happens.
 Let Hedvig help.
   subheading: 'Home insurance reimagined for your lifestyle.
 It''s simple, fast and fair.'
-  phone_number_placeholder: Enter you mobile number
-  form_submit_text: Get a link to the app
-  success_text: Great!
-We have sent you an SMS with a link to the Hedvig app.
-  error_text: >-
-    Oops.
-We couldn't send an SMS to that number.
-Please double-check the number and try again.
 three_explainers:
   heading: Skip the phone queues and elevator music
   three_explainers: